 Major Bone Grafting

-Bone grafting can repair implant sites with inadequate bone structure due to previous extractions, gum disease or injuries.
+Bone grafting can repair implant sites with inadequate bone structure due to previous extractions, gum disease, or injuries.
 The bone graft material is either obtained from a tissue bank or your own bone is taken from the jaw, hip or tibia (below the knee).
-Dr. Lee will help you make this decision as there are many options available.
+Dr. Lee, Dr. Lilly, Dr. Porter and Dr. Griffith will help you make this decision as there are many options available.
 Sinus bone grafts are also performed to replace bone in the posterior upper jaw.
 In addition, special membranes may be utilized that dissolve under the gum and protect the bone graft and encourage bone regeneration.

 This is called guided bone regeneration or guided tissue regeneration.
 Major bone grafts are typically performed to repair defects of the jaws.
 These defects may arise as a result of traumatic injuries, tumor surgery, or congenital defects.
 Large defects are repaired using the patient’s own bone.
 This bone is harvested from a number of different sites, depending on the size of the defect.
-Dr. Lee can discuss them with you.
+Drs.
+Lee, Lilly, Porter and Griffith can discuss them with you.
 These procedures are routinely performed in an operating room and require a hospital stay.